 How to Waterproof Napa Leather

 It is possible to waterproof Nappa leather.
-In order to protect it from the elements, a wax protectant is added to make the leather water-resistant.
+To protect it from the elements, a wax protectant is added to make the leather water-resistant.

 How to Fix a Scratch on Napa Leather